{

 mvn archetype:generate -DgroupId=org.cloudhadoop -DartifactId=myproject

-This is the starting step for any Java project to create.
+This is the initial step for creating a standalone Java project.

-After running this command for the first time, It tries to download all the required artifacts from remote repositories ( configured in pom.xml) and copy them to your local repository, and after, it creates a project.
+Upon the first execution of this command, it attempts to download all necessary artifacts from remote repositories (configured in pom.xml) and saves them to your local repository.
+Subsequently, it creates the project structure.

 Creating a web standalone project